eaglezoli/obsidian/10. Bilateral/Research Log.md

 	- Funnel shape residuals
 		- Tried log transform of AUC
 			- Helped, but still funnelled the other way
 	- **Next**
 		- Just go with the mixed effects models as it is (with the funnel)
 		- Currently just linear, try upgrade to non-linear
 			- **Generalised Additive Model (GAM)** ![[Wiki#^gam]]
-	- MATLAB interaction
 		- Look at statistical methods of other papers
 			- Thomas – ANOVA, Pearson Correlation Coefficient
 			- Elisa – Poincare Plots
 		- Maybe try ANOVA
 		- Do analysis for each feature

 - **Generalised Additive Model (GAM)**
 	- Textbook gam graphics outdated